samuellihn/wnrs/README.md

 - [@cecrandell](https://github.com/cecrandell/) for Voting Edition and Forgiveness Edition
 - [u/songbirdly](https://www.reddit.com/user/songbirdly) for the Cann Expansion
 - [u/lizzzzzzzz__](https://www.reddit.com/user/lizzzzzzzz__/) for the HBO Max Pack
+- [@pauljones0](https://github.com/pauljones0) for the Family Edition and Couples Edition

 I do not own any of the resources above.